pettermartinsson94/master-thesis-code/README.md

 3. Place the two files in the working directory.

-4. Run the code provided.
+4. Run the code provided in the markdown file labeled "Petter Martinsson".